akaogluozgur/entrapeer-solution/README.md

 pip install -r requirements.txt
 ```

--   Manually [install](https://www.kaggle.com/datasets/justinas/startup-investments) startup investment data from the link & extract the content of the **arhieve.zip** to the folder named **data/startup-investments**.
+-   Manually [install](https://www.kaggle.com/datasets/justinas/startup-investments) startup investment data from the link & extract the content of the **arhieve.zip** to the folder named **data/startup-investments** in the root directory of the repository.
 <details>
   <summary>or Download the data via setup.py by providing your Kaggle api token.</summary>